 Swearing-in ceremonies are organized by KCBA to recognize one of the most important milestones that a new lawyer reaches: having a judicial officer administer the oath of attorney.
 Below are several specific questions and answers about the ceremonies.
 For a general overview, please read the article "Finding the Fountain of Youth Through New Admittees" that first appeared in the May 2019 KCBA Bar Bulletin.
 View photos from past ceremonies from the menu bar on the right side of this page.

-A: Chief Civil Judge Julie Spector holds walk-in ceremonies every Friday at 1:30 pm in Courtroom W-325 of the King County Courthouse.
+A: Chief Civil Judge Julie Spector holds walk-in ceremonies every Friday promptly at 1:30 pm in Courtroom W-325 of the King County Courthouse.
 Just bring your Oath of Attorney form for the Judge to sign.
 You do not need to sign-up to attend this ceremony.
 For questions please email Judge Spector's bailiff at Spector.Court@kingcounty.gov.

 A: Make sure you’ve completed all the steps outlined by WSBA.
-Once you’ve completed that process it can take several weeks to receive your bar card.
-Any questions about this process should be directed to WSBA at firstname.lastname@example.org; or (206) 727-8209.
+Once you’ve completed that process it may take several weeks to receive your bar card.
+Any questions about this process should be directed to WSBA at email@example.com; or (206) 727-8209.

 KCBA Swearing-In Ceremonies